-The council has already earmarked money to build new council housing in line with its priorities.
-While the majority of new homes that are built will be council housing, we also look to sell some properties on the open market or make them available for part rent/part buy to help pay for additional new affordable housing.
+Most homes that we build are council homes for social rent, but we also sell some properties on the open market, or make them available for part buy/part rent, to help pay for the new housing.